HawkdotDev/Hoppr/README.md

 # Hoppr

-**The fast lane to your favourite projects.** Save, organise, and jump between codebases from anywhere in your terminal.
+**The fast lane to your favourite projects.** Save, organise, and hop between codebases from anywhere in your terminal.

 ## What is Hoppr?

-**Hoppr** is a minimalist CLI tool for developers who context-switch constantly.
+**Hoppr** is a minimalist CLI tool for developers who constantly context-switch.
 Save any directory as a named project, group projects into lists, and navigate your entire codebase landscape without ever touching a file picker.
 The command is `hop`.

 No more `cd ../../..` archaeology.
 Just hop.